reactjs/react.dev/src/content/reference/react/useReducer.md

 #### Caveats {/*setstate-caveats*/}

-* The `dispatch` function **only updates the state variable for the *next* render**.
-If you read the state variable after calling the `dispatch` function, [you will still get the old value](#ive-dispatched-an-action-but-logging-gives-me-the-old-state-value) that was on the screen before your call.
+* The `dispatch` function **only updates the State variable for the *next* render**.
+If you read the State variable after calling the `dispatch` function, [you will still get the old value](#ive-dispatched-an-action-but-logging-gives-me-the-old-state-value) that was on the screen before your call.

 * If the new value you provide is identical to the current `state`, as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison, React will **skip re-rendering the component and its children.** This is an optimization.
 React may still need to call your component before ignoring the result, but it shouldn't affect your code.